Get Your Case Reviewed by Our Experts

 Systemic chemotherapy becomes the first-line treatment modality for patients with inoperable tumors or for those with recurrent disease.
 Neoadjuvant chemotherapy is also administered for select patients to downstage tumors before potential resection.
 Intensive chemotherapy, however, is often associated with severe side effects that prevent patients from continuing treatment.

-Radiation therapy for Klatskin tumors plays more of a supportive, but an increasingly defined role.
+Radiation therapy for Klatskin tumors plays more of a supportive, but increasingly defined role.
 It is often indicated as an adjuvant therapy after surgery or in cases of regional lymph node involvement.
-Radiotherapy is also preferred in palliative settings to alleviate local symptoms, such as those associated with bile duct obstruction.
-Even though novel technologies have enabled doctors to guarantee better tumor targeting, leading to reduced damage to the liver and other gastrointestinal structures, radiation therapy still causes systemic toxicity.
+Besides its main curative role, radiotherapy is also applied in palliative settings when designing the treatment of Klatskin tumor to relieve local symptoms due to bile duct obstruction.
+Although new technologies enable doctors to target tumors more precisely, reducing harm to the liver and gastrointestinal structures, radiation therapy still leads to systemic toxicity.

 The high number of severe adverse effects that caused patients to discontinue treatment, as well as the rapid growth of resistance, raised questions about the sustainability and, more importantly, the efficacy of the protocol treatment.
 This led to a search for novel, innovative therapies that are effective yet more patient-friendly.
 Immunotherapy, specifically dendritic cell vaccination, and interventional techniques, such as transarterial embolization, have emerged as a result.

-Dendritic cell therapy is an innovative, personalized type of immunotherapy that has recently gained traction for treating Klatskin tumors.
-Dendritic cells are antigen-presenting cells that play a crucial role in navigating immune responses by capturing tumor-associated antigens and presenting them to T cells.
-This interaction subsequently initiates a full-scale, tumor-specific cytotoxic response while minimizing damage to surrounding healthy tissues.
+Dendritic cell therapy is a modern, personalized approach in the field of immunotherapy that was recently applied for Klatskin tumors.
+Dendritic cells are antigen-presenting cells that capture tumor antigens and present them to T-lymphocytes, modulating the immune response toward the tumor.
+This allows for a precise, full-scale, tumor-specific cytotoxic effect but with minimal damage to the surrounding healthy tissues.

-The significance of dendritic cells in immunology was recognized when Ralph Steinman, who first identified these cells, was awarded the Nobel Prize in Physiology or Medicine in 2011.
-Since then, researchers have actively investigated dendritic cell-based therapies, including those for perihilar cancer.
-Evidence suggests that dendritic cell therapy can be especially effective in unresectable or recurrent forms of perihilar tumors.
-A study of 36 post-operative patients, who underwent dendritic cell therapy, reported a slower disease progression as compared to patients who did not receive treatment.
-When used alongside systemic treatments, such as chemotherapy or radiotherapy, dendritic cells maintain a favorable safety profile, with adverse effects typically limited to mild symptoms, such as localized discomfort.
+This innovative treatment was developed after Ralph Steinman’s discovery of dendritic cells and their role in adaptive immunity.
+For this, he was awarded the Nobel Prize in Physiology or Medicine in 2011 [2].
+Evidence suggests that dendritic cell-based therapies are especially valuable in patients with unresectable or recurrent forms of perihilar tumors.
+In a study of 36 patients after surgery who received dendritic cell therapy, the disease progressed more slowly than in patients who did not get this therapy.
+Dendritic cells have a favorable safety profile when combined with systemic treatments such as chemotherapy or radiotherapy, with adverse effects generally limited to mild symptoms such as localized pain.
 Reports from various combined-modality treatments also indicate high tolerability, making dendritic cell therapy a preferred option, even for palliative patients.

 Interventional radiology has become an irreplaceable component in the multidisciplinary management of perihilar cholangiocarcinoma.
 It is particularly useful for patients with locally advanced or unresectable disease.
-These image-guided, minimally invasive procedures allow for tumor-targeted therapy with reduced systemic toxicity, which puts it on one line with surgery in some cases.
+These minimally invasive, image-guided procedures allow for tumor-targeted therapy with less systemic toxicity, and in some cases, are comparable to surgery.

 Local Tumour progression-free Survival